Revolving credit vs business overdraft: which is right for your business?

 3. Facility certainty

+A business overdraft is repayable on demand.
+The bank can reduce or withdraw it at its discretion during an annual review.
 A revolving credit facility has a committed term.
 The lender cannot unilaterally reduce or withdraw the facility during the agreed period without cause.
-The commitment is mutual.

 4. Arrangement fees and costs

 Overdrafts typically charge an arrangement fee annually, calculated as a percentage of the limit.
-This is charged whether you use the facility or not.
-For a £30,000 overdraft at 1.5%, that’s £450/year in fixed costs regardless of usage.
+For a £30,000 overdraft at 1.5%, that’s £450 per year regardless of usage.
+Revolving credit facilities vary.
+Some charge arrangement fees, some don’t.
+Interest is typically charged only on drawn amounts.
+A direct comparison is in overdraft vs revolving credit costs.

 5. Speed to access

-If you don’t yet have a facility in place, getting a revolving credit facility is typically faster than arranging or increasing a bank overdraft.
-Specialist lenders like Juice can complete the application and approval process in days rather than the weeks a bank formal credit application might take.
+If you already have an overdraft in place, using it is instantaneous.
+If you don’t yet have a facility, getting a revolving credit facility is typically faster than arranging or increasing a bank overdraft.

 Decision framework: which is right for you?